Braintree Lawn Installation Services

 Post-Installation Establishment Care & Long-Term Maintenance Planning in Braintree

-• Seed/Hydroseeding: Light, frequent watering 2-3 times daily for 2-3 weeks; monitor for dry spots.
-Fertilize 4-6 weeks post-installation with slow-release nitrogen.
-First mowing occurs at 3-4 inches, cut to 2.5-3 inches, never removing more than 1/3 of blade height.
+Establishment protocols vary by method: sod requires immediate deep watering and daily irrigation for 2 weeks; seed and hydroseeding need light, frequent watering 2-3 times daily for 2-3 weeks.
+Fertilize 4-6 weeks after installation, based on soil test results.
+First mowing should occur when grass reaches 3-4 inches, cutting to 2.5-3 inches and never removing more than 1/3 of blade height.
 Monitor for pests and diseases, and consult the UMass Extension Turf Program for diagnostics.
-Fall is optimal for installation; spring is suitable after soil temps reach 50-55°F. Transition to regular maintenance and develop sustainability plans for MA climate extremes.
+Fall is optimal for installation, while summer presents challenges due to heat and irrigation demands.
+Transition to standard maintenance as the lawn matures.

 What Neighborhoods Do We Serve Throughout Braintree, MA?